 This release presents the Department’s main national-level pupil projections.
 The department’s data on school capacity is produced by a different methodology and includes local authorities’ own forecasts of future pupil numbers, based on local-level information, such as inter-authority movement of pupils.
 It provides forecasts by national curriculum year group whereas these national pupil projections forecast by actual age.

-The school capacity data is published annually as an official statistical release, which can be found here.
+The school capacity data is published annually as an official statistical release.

 The national pupil projections presented in the current release are produced within the Department, at national level only.
 They cover a longer time period than in the school capacity release.
 Differences in the methodologies used by individual local authorities for pupil number forecasts mean that the aggregated totals in the school capacity release will differ from the national-level projections presented here, but the trends in both are broadly similar.